 After Haiti’s government announced a sudden increase of fuel prices in early July, violent protests erupted across the country of almost 11 million.
 Following the recommendations of the International Monetary Fund (IMF), the Haitian government attempted to put an end to gas subsidies to increase state revenues.
-After week of popular protests, Prime Minister Jack Guy Lafontant resigned.
+After a week of popular protests, Prime Minister Jack Guy Lafontant resigned.
 A few days later, on July 17, Haitian President Jovenel Moise named Port-au-Prince lawyer Jean-Henry Ceant as his new Prime Minister, leaving many Haitians wondering if Ceant will bring the change the nation is desperate for.

 After weeks of dealings with the Senate, the new prime minister was able to form a new government on September 14.
 However, Ceant had started his job way before the formation of his cabinet.
 At the end of August, Ceant, accompanied by President Moise, met with officials from the IMF and the World Bank.